Ceratopsia: Description

 Early members of the ceratopsian group, such as Psittacosaurus, were small bipedal animals.
 Later members, including ceratopsids like Centrosaurus and Triceratops, became very large quadrupeds and developed elaborate facial horns and frills extending over the neck.
 While these frills might have served to protect the vulnerable neck from predators, they may also have been used for display, thermoregulation, the attachment of large neck and chewing muscles or some combination of the above.
 Ceratopsians ranged in size from 1 m and 23 kg to over 9 m and 9,100 kg.

 Ceratopsians are easily recognized by features of the skull.
 On the tip of a ceratopsian upper jaw is the rostral bone, an edentulous (toothless) ossification, unique to ceratopsians.
 Othniel Charles Marsh recognized and named this bone, which acts as a mirror image of the predentary bone on the lower jaw.
-This ossification evolved to morphologically aid the mastication of plant matter.
+This ossification evolved to morphologically aid the chewing of plant matter.
 Along with the predentary bone, which forms the tip of the lower jaw in all ornithischians, the rostral forms a superficially parrot-like beak.
 Also, the jugal bones below the eye are prominent, flaring out sideways to make the skull appear somewhat triangular when viewed from above.
 This triangular appearance is accentuated in later ceratopsians by the rearwards extension of the parietal and squamosal bones of the skull roof, to form the neck frill.

-The epoccipital is a distinctive bone found lining the frills of ceratopsid ceratopsians.
+The neck frills of ceratopsids are surrounded by the epoccipital bones.
 The name is a misnomer, as they are not associated with the occipital bone.
 Epoccipitals begin as separate bones that fuse during the animal's growth to either the squamosal or parietal bones that make up the base of the frill.
 These bones were ornamental instead of functional, and may have helped differentiate species.
 Epoccipitals probably were present in all known ceratopsids.
 They appear to have been broadly different between short-frilled ceratopsids (centrosaurines) and long-frilled ceratopsids (chasmosaurines), being elliptical with constricted bases in the former group, and triangular with wide bases in the latter group.
 Within these broad definitions, different species would have somewhat different shapes and numbers.
 In centrosaurines especially, like Centrosaurus, Pachyrhinosaurus, and Styracosaurus, these bones become long and spike- or hook-like.
 A well-known example is the coarse sawtooth fringe of broad triangular epoccipitals on the frill of Triceratops.
 When regarding the ossification's morphogenetic traits, it can be described as dermal.
-The term epoccipital was coined by famous paleontologist Othniel Charles Marsh in 1889.
+The term epoccipital was coined by paleontologist Othniel Charles Marsh in 1889.